RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_DeleteChainsMover_type.md

         detect_pseudobonds="(&bool;)" />
 ```

--   **chains**: delete these chains.
+-   **chains**: (REQUIRED) delete these chains.
 The format appears to be unseparated chain letters, like 'AHLR'
 -   **detect_bonds**: detect and delete broken bonds afterwards
 -   **detect_pseudobonds**: detect and delete broken pseudobonds afterwards